Anatomic/Zoo Pathology Residency Application Information

 The Section of Anatomic Pathology at Cornell provides diagnostic pathology support for the New York State Animal Health Diagnostic Center.
 The training is case-based, using submissions received by the Diagnostic Center for necropsy and surgical pathology services.
 The residents receive wide exposure to companion, agricultural, laboratory, and wildlife animal pathology.
 Resident learning is supplemented by resident and faculty organized seminars, lectures, and weekly surgical and gross pathology rounds.
 Opportunities exist for post-residency graduate research training in a variety of laboratories at Cornell.
 A DVM degree or equivalent and an outstanding academic record, as well as excellent interpersonal skills and a strong interest in veterinary pathology, are required.

-For 2020, there will be two traditional Anatomic Pathology Residency Positions.
-There will NOT be any combined anatomic/zoo pathology residency positions.
+For 2021, there will be two traditional Anatomic Pathology Residency Positions and one combined anatomic/zoo pathology residency positions.

 * Only complete applications will be considered, so plan ahead and begin the application process early.